 If the remote location access for your device is turned on in advance, you can remotely lock your device or do a factory reset, take these steps:

 Yes.
-Interac Debit on Android Pay enables you to make purchases with your device when purchasing in-store with a contactless terminal.
+Interac Debit on Google Pay enables you to make purchases with your device when purchasing in-store with a contactless terminal.
 Interac Online is available within select merchants’ online checkout pages, allowing you to pay by Interac Debit.